 All students are bound by the Institutional Rules on Student Services and Activities given in the General Information Catalog.
-Regulations and procedures regarding student discipline and conduct are set forth in chapter 11 of the rules.
-All students are bound by the following University Honor Code; law school students are also bound by the School of Law Honor Code.
+Regulations and procedures regarding student discipline and conduct are set forth in Chapter 11 of the rules.
+All students are bound by the following University Code of Conduct; law school students are also bound by the School of Law Honor Code.

 School of Law Honor Code

 The study of law is an integral part of the legal profession.
 Students engaged in legal studies should learn the proper ethical standards as part of their education.
 All members of the legal profession recognize the need to maintain a high level of professional competence and integrity.
 A student at The University of Texas at Austin School of Law is expected to adhere to the highest standard of personal integrity.
 Each student is expected to compete honestly and fairly with his or her peers.
 All law students are harmed by unethical behavior by any student.
 A student who deals dishonestly with fellow law students may be dishonest in the future and harm both future clients and the legal profession.
 Under the honor system, the students must not tolerate unethical behavior by their fellow students.
 A student who knows of unethical behavior of another student is under an obligation to take the steps necessary to expose this behavior.
 Students in The University of Texas at Austin School of Law are governed by the Institutional Rules on Student Services and Activities.
 Students may be subject to discipline for cheating, plagiarism, and misrepresentations.